Previous Post: Days 6 & 7 – From Pickerel Bay to Georgian Bay Via Fox Creek

 The Fishing Camp – actually quite the complex consisting of a marina, lodge, restaurant, cabins, a store, boat rentals – closed in 2016, two years after the death of the owner, Dave Bulger.
 Bulger had owned and run the camp since the 1980s.
 His son Matt tried to keep it open but was unsuccessful.
 It had been in operation since 1928.
 With its demise, the closest similar camp is probably Camp McIntosh on the French River’s Main Channel.

 In September 2017 we had paddled by Dock Island just a half-kilometer NE of the Fishing Camp.
-Sitting on the south shore of Dock island was a dock and I made a wrong connection between the two.
-A reader of that post did write to let me know that the dock actually belonged to the Fishing Camp and had drifted across.
+Sitting on the south shore of Dock island was a dock and I made a wrong connection between the dock and the island’s name.
+A reader of that post (see here) did email to let me know that the dock actually belonged to the Fishing Camp and had drifted across.

 Our brief paddle visit along the Fishing Camp shoreline brought home the transient nature of all things.
 If time itself is not the ultimate destroyer, then a changing culture and different notions of leisure time make casualties of things like fishing camps and, I hate to say it, wilderness canoe tripping and camping!
 Other than maybe ten fishing boats we saw no one on our ten-day trip down the French and across the delta!
 Maybe parks need to provide free wi-fi and more designated selfie viewpoint spots to lure potential users in!